Officer cadet: British Army

-The rank of officer cadet is held by those undergoing initial officer training at the Royal Military Academy Sandhurst or by personnel in the University Officers' Training Corps (An Army Reserve unit for students at University).
+The rank of officer cadet is held by those undergoing initial officer training at the Royal Military Academy Sandhurst (RMAS) or by personnel in the University Officers' Training Corps (UOTC, an Army Reserve unit for students at university).

 Rank insignia

-The standard rank insignia for a British Army officer cadet at both the Royal Military Academy Sandhurst and the University Officers' Training Corps a single horizontal bar on the rank slide.
-Additionally Officer Cadets in the University Officers' Training Corps May also wear two to three horizontal bars on the rank slide. to denote the stage of training and experience the officer cadet is at.
-The Royal Military Academy Sandhurst and University Officers' Training Corps, can appoint Officer Cadets to under officer appointments.
+The standard rank insignia for a British Army officer cadet at both the RMAS and the UOTC is a single horizontal bar on the rank slide.
+Additionally officer cadets in the UOTC may also wear two to three horizontal bars on the rank slide in order to denote the stage of training and experience the officer cadet is at.
+The RMAS and UOTC can appoint officer cadets to underofficer appointments.